'Babylon Berlin' star Volker Bruch's links to COVID skeptics polarizes | DW | 04.05.2021

 The fringe party was created in July 2020 in reaction to the government's protective measures to curb the spread of COVID-19.
 Its candidates include activists who have been spreading conspiracy theories about the pandemic.

 The article further notes that Bruch does not wear a face mask on the set of Babylon Berlin.
-The series' production company confirmed to netzpolitik.org that Volker Bruch "has a medical exemption from wearing medical mouth and nose protection."
+The series' production company, X-Filme, confirmed to netzpolitik.org that Volker Bruch "has a medical exemption from wearing medical mouth and nose protection."

 According to research by nonprofit investigative newsroom Correctiv, such exemptions are easy to obtain, and the measure is promoted by a network of COVID-denying activists.